-- Physical Abuse particularly bruises of a regular shape which may indicate the use of an implement such as a strap, or the mark of a hand, lacerations, bite marks or burns, particularly when children change their clothes for physical education, swimming and other sports activities, or when very young children or children with special educational needs are helped with toileting; - Physical Neglect inadequate clothing, poor growth, hunger or apparently deficient nutrition - Emotional Abuse excessive dependency, or attention-seeking behaviour.
-Emotional abuse can happen in its own right and is likely also to be present alongside any other kind of abuse. - Sexual Abuse physical signs or a substantial behavioural change including precocity, withdrawal or inappropriate sexual behaviour;
+- Physical Abuse particularly bruises of a regular shape which may indicate the use of an implement such as a strap, or the mark of a hand, lacerations, bite marks or burns, particularly when children change their clothes for physical education, swimming and other sports activities, or when very young children or children with special educational needs are helped with toileting. - Physical Neglect is the failure to provide for a child's basic needs, whether it be adequate food, clothing, hygiene, supervision or shelter that is likely to result in the serious impairment of a child's health or development.
+Children who are neglected often also suffer from other types of abuse. - Emotional Abuse is the persistent emotional maltreatment of a child.
+It is also sometimes called psychological abuse and it can have severe and persistent adverse effects on a child's emotional development.